Have a Question? 1.866.278.3216

 USPS’ Plan for Improved Service

-The USPS has recently released their Vision and Ten-Year Plan to Achieve Financial Sustainability and Service Excellence.
+The USPS has released their Vision and Ten-Year Plan to Achieve Financial Sustainability and Service Excellence.
+Among the topics covered, there is a significant update on delivery times that directly affects our clients’ mailing operations.

-The USPS sets certain standards for how quickly they deliver mail.
-However, over the past few years, they haven’t been able to meet these targets for First-Class Mail composite or First-Class Mail 3 to 5-day service standards.
-One of the main reasons for this is that the current standards don’t consider the significant decline in mail volumes and the impact of complex, expensive, and unreliable transportation networks.
+The USPS sets standards for how quickly they deliver mail.
+However, over the past few years, they haven’t met targets for First-Class Mail composite or First-Class Mail 3-to-5-day service standards.
+The current standards don’t account for the significant decline in mail volumes or the impact of complex and costly transportation networks.

-Currently, the delivery time is fixed at 1 to 3 days.
-But they are proposing to make it more flexible, with a new standard of 1 to 5 days for delivery within the continental United States.
-This change would enable a considerable portion of First-Class Mail, which is currently transported through the air, to shift to surface transportation.
-This will help the USPS reduce costs and improve overall efficiency.
+Currently, the delivery window is fixed at 1 to 3 days.
+The USPS is proposing a more flexible standard of 1 to 5 days for delivery within the continental United States.
+This shift would move a considerable portion of First-Class Mail from air to surface transportation, reducing costs and improving overall efficiency.

-- Local Mail: Mail sent locally, like within a three-hour drive time, will still be delivered within two days, without any change in the service standard.
+- Local Mail: Mail sent locally (within a three-hour drive time) will still be delivered within two days, with no change in service standard.

-- Volume Retention: Most of the current First-Class Mail and Periodicals volume will retain their existing standards.
-So, there won’t be significant disruptions for the majority of mailers.
+- Volume Retention: Most current First-Class Mail and Periodicals volume will retain existing standards, minimizing disruptions for the majority of mailers.

-- Modified Standards: For some mail, especially First-Class 3-day volume, there will be adjustments in the service standards based on the distance between the origin and destination processing facilities.
+- Modified Standards: Some mail — especially First-Class 3-day volume — will see adjusted service standards based on the distance between origin and destination processing facilities.

-The aim is to use surface transportation more effectively, which will lead to better reliability and reduced costs.
-The USPS believes that moving a substantial part of First-Class Mail and First-Class Packages from air to surface transportation will improve service reliability and reduce rising costs.
-It will also allow the USPS to make better use of trailers transported by surface, eliminating the need for redundant transportation networks.
+The USPS believes that shifting First-Class Mail and First-Class Packages from air to surface transportation will improve service reliability and reduce rising costs.
+It also eliminates redundant transportation networks, allowing better use of surface trailers.

-Overall, the USPS hopes to provide a more predictable and reliable service while optimizing their operations in response to the decline in mail volumes.
-By becoming more efficient, they can keep costs reasonable and maintain affordable postage rates.
-These changes will also set them up for significant cost savings and service that meets or exceeds 95 percent on-time reliability.
+Overall, the USPS aims to provide more predictable, reliable service while optimizing operations in response to declining mail volumes.
+These changes are designed to achieve cost savings and meet or exceed 95 percent on-time reliability.

 Get started with InfoIMAGE today